CCBDA-UPC/Assignments-2025/Lab04.md

 ## Task 4.2: Obtain insights about an image using AWS Rekognition

 Open the modules and open the "Learner Lab".
-Click the button "Start Lab", wait until the environment is up and then click "AWS" at the top of the window and open the AWS Console.
+Click the button "Start Lab", wait until the environment is up, and then click "AWS" at the top of the window and open the AWS Console.

 <img src="./images/Lab04-LearnerLab.jpeg" alt="Learner lab" title="Learner lab"/>